hugentoblerd/ecommerce-day-one/README.md

 ## The domain
 ----

-Most of the time in industry you are handed pretty vague requirements and expected to come up with a solution basedo on those requirements, luckily, we'll do the best to clarify what it is we are trying to build.
+Most of the time in industry you are handed pretty vague requirements and expected to come up with a solution based on those requirements, luckily, we'll do the best to clarify what it is we are trying to build.

 Most companies sell some sort of product and service.
 For this 3 day lab we will simulate buidling an eCommerce application.